isorna/dropcommander/docs/en/dzc/rules/transports.md

 ARMOUR REQUIREMENT 3 ARMOUR VALUE 6

 _The requirement symbol on the left shows that the unit takes up 3 spaces in a transport.
-The capacity symbol on the right shows that the unit can transport up to six spaces of that symbol, so could transport up to 2 of the unit on the left._
+The capacity symbol on the right shows that the unit can transport up to six spaces of that symbol, so could transport up to 2 of the unit on the left_.

 ## Auxiliary Transports

 Transports most often are part of the Auxiliary category, which are unlimited in the number you can choose to field in an army.
 Rules for Auxiliary squads can be found in the Army Roster section (see page 51).

-**Auxiliary Transports must begin the game with at least half Capacity filled.**
+**Auxiliary Transports must begin the game with at least half Capacity filled**.

-A Transport may have multiple squads embarked in it at once, but **may only have units from a single Battlegroup embarked at once.**
+A Transport may have multiple squads embarked in it at once, but **may only have units from a single Battlegroup embarked at once**.

 An Auxiliary Transport with units embarked **must activate** with those units’s Battlegroup.
 Any empty Auxiliary Transports can be activated with any Battlegroup, following the normal rules.
 However, any Auxiliary Transports cannot interact with units from a different Battlegroup to the one with which they are activated.